-Last week I was working in New York and I walked down the High Line, a mile-long park created along a derelict stretch of elevated railway built in the 1930s to run freight along Manhattan’s West Side.
+Last week I was working in New York and with time to kill at midday I walked the High Line, a mile-long park created along a derelict stretch of elevated railway built in the 1930s to run freight along Manhattan’s West Side.
 Originally the trains ran at ground level, with cow boys hired to ride ahead of the locomotive waving red flags, but still pedestrians were killed and the city fathers’ ordered that the railway be raised above ground.

 Silver birch and grasses have been planted between the rusty tracks, and green lawns laid in the sidings.
 There are viewing spurs where strollers rest on wooden decking and look 30ft down upon buses and cars and trucks moving across the island.
 The Line snakes between the ochre-coloured cliffs of empty factories and depots providing an elevated platform on which folk can fleetingly untangle themselves from reality and watch it happening to other people.